 Types of New York Paralysis Injuries

-Our NYC injury lawyers have encountered all manner of devastating spinal injuries and cases involving paralysis.
+Our NYC spinal injury lawyers have encountered all manner of devastating spinal injuries and cases involving paralysis.
 In our decades of fighting for the rights of injury victims, particularly in the construction industry and after car accidents, we’ve learned that paralysis can take multiple forms.
 These include:

 With the proper medical care and circumstances, you might be able to regain some functionality, even if you have been completely paralyzed.
 You will need to discuss your prognosis with your healthcare provider to prepare for the future and know how much compensation is available in your paralysis claim.